 where $A_y\in\R^{r\times r}$ is a lower-triangular matrix with $\frac{r(r+1)}{2}$ parameters, and $A_z\in\R^{(d-r)\times(d-r)}$ is a diagonal matrix with $d-r$ parameters.
 This parametrization reduces the number of parameters to $O(r^2+d)$, offering significant computational savings if the subspace $V_r$ captures the intrinsic structure of the target distribution.

-To identify the low-dimensional subspace $V_r$, we propose using principal component analysis (PCA) on the vector $\nabla \log\frac{p(x)}{q(x)}$, referred to as the relative score between the target $p$ and the reference measure $q=\N(0,I_d)$.
+To identify the low-dimensional subspace $V_r$, we propose using a strategy similar to active subspaces (AS) \cite{cons:2015}.
+Specifically, we construct $V_r$ by performing principal component analysis (PCA) on the vector $\nabla \log\frac{p(x)}{q(x)}$, referred to as the relative score between the target $p$ and the reference measure $q=\N(0,I_d)$.
 If $p=q$, then the ratio $\frac{p(x)}{q(x)}$ is a constant, and the relative score is zero.
 When $p\neq q$, the relative score captures the direction where the two distributions $p$ and $q$ differ most.
 We sample $\bfz_i\sim \N(0,I_d)$ for $1\leq i\leq M$ by Monte Carlo or RQMC, and compute the top $r$ principal components of the relative scores at these samples:

 This is equivalent to computing the eigendecomposition of the following matrix